 So, here is the proper solution to fix the desktop freeze on your computer or laptop using a Windows task manager to reduce the number of an application running on your computer system.

 If you’re PC Freezes Randomly and you don’t know how to fix it then, this ultimate guide is totally for you.
 Here we have covered all the working troubleshooters that any Windows user can apply in order to get rid of the computer freeze issue permanently.

 Cause of Computer Keeps Freezing

 These are mainly caused when your laptop or computer freezes while running a program or game.

 - System Configuration (2GB or 4GB) of RAM

 Task Manager is basically used on a computer to manage all the applications, programs, services, and networking with the help of Task Manager you can easily control all the applications run on your machine and you can also send them right away using a command.

-So for this, the process you have to open a task manager on your computer there is two ways open Task Manager and I am going to the tell you the simplest one.
+For this, the process you have to open a task manager on your computer there are two ways to open Task Manager and I am going to tell you the simplest one.
 Press (Ctrl+Alt+Delete) to open Task Manager.

 Follow the below-given step-by-step instructions in order to access the task manager.